Cosmopolitan Cran-Grape Sauce

 • 1 tablespoon juniper berries, crushed

-1. Separate Concord grape peels and pulp.
+1. Separate Concord grape skins and pulp, setting the skins aside.
 Heat the grape pulp in a medium pot with 1 cup sugar.
 The seeds will come loose, pressing the pulp with a large rubber spatula to help them along.
 Press pulp through a strainer with large-enough holes to allow the pulp through and catch the seeds.
 The first time I tried straining the seeds, I used a food mill, which sent grape seeds flying all over the kitchen, like buckshot.
 I won't be using that method again.
+Add the seeded pulp to the skins.

-2. Return seeded pulp to the stock pot, along with the lime juice, orange juice, 1 cup sugar and the crushed juniper berries.
+2. Return seeded pulp and skins to the stock pot, along with the lime juice, orange juice, 1 cup sugar, the crushed juniper berries, and cranberries.
 Bring to a simmer and cook until cranberries pop, about 10 minutes.
 With a spatula or large spoon, squash the cranberries against the side of the pot, if they're being stubborn.

 4. Chill until set.